-At the Megan House Foundation, we pride ourselves on building bridges, bridges that connect the various paths to recovery; long-term individualized treatment, safe and supportive housing, employment and family reunification.
+At the Megan House Foundation, we pride ourselves on building bridges, bridges that connect the various paths to recovery; long-term individualized treatment, safe and supportive housing, employment, and family reunification.
 To build these bridges, we have at times asked for support from various organizations and individuals in our community.
-So many have stepped forward to help, either by donating funds and resources, hosting and articipating at events, or by selflessly volunteering their time and energy, be it through job and life skills training, or through providing hollistic recreational and artistic opportunities.
-At this year’s 4th anniversary celebration, The Megan House Foundation is honoring a few our Bridge Builders, individuals who don’t receive headlines or awards, but instead work quietly, behind the scenes, to enrich the lives of the young women who call Megan’s House and Erin’s House home.
+So many have stepped forward to help, either by donating funds and resources, hosting and participating at events, or by selflessly volunteering their time and energy, be it through job and life skills training, or through providing holistic recreational and artistic opportunities.
+At this year’s 4th anniversary celebration, The Megan House Foundation is honoring a few of our Bridge Builders, individuals who don’t receive headlines or awards but instead work quietly, behind the scenes, to enrich the lives of the young women who call Megan’s House and Erin’s House home.

 Why Kristine Supports Megan’s House:

 “My family lives a modest, but great, life and I just want to be able to give back and help people in need.”